-My leadership style is essential when helping you to apply systems thinking for yourself.
+The leadership style I engage in is essential when helping you to apply systems thinking for yourself.
 I might be asking people to step outside of their comfort zone, see things from a different perspective and, at times, put their own necks on the line to enable others to work with curiosity and ‘try things out’.
 People generally need to feel safe, encouraged and supported in these situations.
 This takes honest and open, legitimate relationships, built on mutual trust and respect.
 In my opinion, everyone’s leadership style is ESSENTIAL when applying systems thinking.
-There are a few things I often ask people to consider:
+There are a few things I often ask people I work with (and myself) to consider:

 Know yourself and how your thoughts and actions impact on others

 Before you can effectively lead others you need to know yourself and how you make sense of the world around you.
 How you ‘frame’ a situation is incredibly important and I can help you to understand this.
 This self-reflection is better when it is an ongoing process, not a one off exercise.
 It helps if you are able to be open-minded and curious.
 Being truthful about, and letting go of, your preconceptions are two powerful skills to help you on your way.
 It is far too easy for any of us to get caught up in our own obsessive thoughts and to forget to challenge our very own thinking.
-So, my first piece of advice is to get to know yourself, and how your thoughts and actions impact on those around you and the situation you are in.
-When I work with people, helping them to apply systems thinking, I go through a process of gently encouraging this.
+Therefore, my first piece of advice to people working in situations I explore (including myself) is, ‘get to know yourself and how your thoughts and actions impact on those around you and the situation you are in’.

 Celebrate not knowing